 Plugin – a piece of code that augments the default functionality of Ansible that executes on a control node within the Ansible process.
 You may use plugins to implement a cache layer, lookup external data sources, make Ansible respond to events and do many other things.

-Configure Ansible Managed Hosts
+Step 1: Configure Ansible Managed Hosts

 Even though you may use the root user to access and manage your nodes, it is not advisable for security and debugging reasons.
 Instead, you should create a new user named